Fundamentals-of-Machine-Learning-S21/final-project-number/README.md

 keras                           conda install -c conda-forge keras time                            conda install -c conda-forge time
 ```
+The full list of libraries and functions is listed at the top of both TRAIN.py and TEST.py.
+If the aforementioned libraries are installed, the code will function.

 ### 2.2.
 Directory Set-Up <a name="subsection22"></a>
 In addition to the listed libraries, Number$ Classifier also requires certain contents in its directory to run properly.
 If
 You do not know how to set your directory, there are a lot of [great resources](https://linuxize.com/post/python-get-change-current-working-directory/) around the internet that can help you get more familiar